refetch-io/refetch/functions/scout/DEPLOYMENT.md

 1. Go to **Settings** → **Scopes**
 2. Select the following scopes:
    - `databases.read` - To read existing posts and check for duplicates
-   - `databases.write` - To create new posts
+   - `databases.write` - To create new posts and comments
    - `users.read` - To read user information

+**Important**: Make sure your function has the `databases.write` scope, as this is required to create posts and comments in your database.

 ### 3.2 Configure Environment Variables